usnistgov/OSCAL/source/concepts/index.html.md

 ## OSCAL Profiles

-An *OSCAL profile* is a set of security requirements, where meeting each requirement necessitates implementing one or more security controls.
-Also called a baseline or overlay, examples of profiles include the control baselines in NIST SP 800-53, the FedRAMP baselines, and the PCI DSS requirements.
+An *OSCAL profile* is a subset of security controls selected from one or more control catalogs.
+Also called a baseline or overlay, examples of profiles include the control baselines in NIST SP 800-53 and the FedRAMP baselines.
+A profile can be used to represent a set of control-based requirements, which can be used to implement the requirements in a framework or policy.

 The figure below is an example of what OSCAL is doing with catalogs and profiles.
 This example represents the NIST SP 800-53 low baseline, which is a profile in OSCAL nomenclature.
 The profile is effectively indicating which controls from the NIST SP 800-53 catalog are required to be compliant with the profile (NIST SP 800-53 low baseline).
 Using OSCAL formats for these makes the mappings between the control catalog and the profile explicit and machine readable.
 A single profile can reference controls in multiple catalogs.
 OSCAL will allow profiles to be generated using the same interoperable format regardless of which catalogs are being used.